In order to be eligible for a Good Food Award, beer entries must be:

 • Made in the USA or US territories.

 • Certified organic, or meet at least four of the following eligibility criteria:

-• Made with at least one ingredient (besides water) sourced within 150 miles.
+• Made with at least one ingredient (besides water and yeast) sourced within 150 miles.
+Malt will be considered “local” if sourced from a local malter.

-• Made with at least one ingredient (besides water) that is grown without the use of synthetic inputs, including pesticides, herbicides, fungicides and fertilizers.
+• Made with at least one ingredient (besides water) that is grown without the use of synthetic inputs, including herbicides, pesticides, fungicides or fertilizers.

 • Made by a brewery that has made concrete water recycling or other resource efficiency improvements in the production or delivery process in the last three years.

 • Made by a brewery that engages deeply with its community by participating in a sustainably-minded guild; offering paid time off for employees to volunteer for causes they believe in; or otherwise offers substantial support to its community.

 • Made by a brewery that proudly maintains one or more third-party accreditations embodying social responsibility and transparency.*